sophiawho/GoJava/README.md

 ```

 ## Instructions
-The tests that you must evaluate contain the prefix `meaningful*.go`.
-Please ignore the rest.
-Please evaluate only the `.go` programs that begin with the prefix `meaningful*.go` in `programs/`.
-The rest are for our tests.
+The written programs for evaluation contain the prefix `meaningful*.go`.
+Please ignore the rest of the programs, they are for our tests.

 ## Coding convention: